nbreznau/ESS-PPSP-course/README.md

 Users can access the code for playing with and learning Stata and the ESS data as we've done in class via [ess_exercises.do](https://github.com/nbreznau/ESS-PPSP-course/blob/master/ess_exercises.do).

 ## REPLICATION PROJECT
-The users will need to download the single-wave file ESS1
+The users will need to download the single-wave file ESS1 and for expanding the project the ESS7.

 ## LITERATURE:
 Bay, Ann-Helén and Axel West Pedersen.
 2006.
 “The Limits of Social Solidarity: Basic Income, Immigration and the Legitimacy of the Universal Welfare State.” _Acta Sociologica_ 49(4):419–36.